datacarpentry/image-processing/episodes/08-connected-components.md

 <!-- Note: shapes image: with sigma=2.0, threshold=0.9 -> 11 objects; with sigma=5 -> 8 objects -->

-Then we call the `skimage.measure.label` function.
+Then we call the `ski.measure.label` function.
 This function has one positional argument where we pass the `binary_mask`, i.e., the binary image to work on.
 With the optional argument `connectivity`,